boonaki/progress/README.md

 ## Lessons Learned:

 I want to say I have learned my lesson from not using base CSS in such a large project like this, but 1500 lines of CSS later, styling with a mobile-first approach still feels intuitive and easy.
-Though, Tailwind CSS is nice, and will more than likely be switching later.
+Though, Tailwind CSS is nice and will more than likely be switching to the framework at a later time.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: